koinearth/marketsn-livecopy-tz/README.md

 ## Terminology

-`Oracle` -  Each group in the supplychain is represented as a separate entity named Oracle.
+`Oracle` -  Each business network in the supplychain is represented as a separate entity named Oracle.
+For e.g., this may typically consists of buyers. sellers, manufacturers and shippers.

 `Oracle Factory` - Facilitates the creation of such oracles by parties with required access controls.